ModelWriter/Tarski/README.md

 For an example workspace, you can clone this source code repository [`Demonstrations`](https://github.com/ModelWriter/Demonstrations) and an example configuration file, you can directly get from [`HAVELSAN use case`](https://goo.gl/8Zqxi8).

 **Screenshots**
+ * Assigning type to a unary relation while creating a trace element on a text file
 ![Assigning type to a unary relation while creating a trace element on a text file](https://github.com/ModelWriter/WP3/blob/master/Screenshots/AssigningTypes.png)

+ * Selecting a binary relation to create link
 ![Selecting a binary relation to create link](https://github.com/ModelWriter/WP3/raw/master/Screenshots/SelectingBinaryRelation.png)

+ * Selecting a range from existing trace elements for the binary relation

 ![Selecting a range from existing trace elements for the binary relation](https://github.com/ModelWriter/WP3/raw/master/Screenshots/SelectingRangeForAssigningTypes.png)